Kimber 1911 Field Strip- Disassembly & Reassembly Instructions

 This article will show you step-by-step how to disassemble (Field Strip) and reassemble a Kimber Aegis Elite Custom 1911 Semi-Automatic Pistol in .45 ACP.
-You will need to know how to field strip your pistol for cleaning purposes.
+You will need to know how to perform a 1911 field strip for cleaning purposes.
 For just the Disassembly, see How to Disassemble a Kimber 1911.

-Step by step direction are below, but you can also watch my videos.
-The first is for the Field Strip and the second is the reassembly:
+Step by step instructions are below, but you can also watch my videos.
+The first is for the 1911 Field Strip and the second is the reassembly:

 Here is the reassembly video: